palantir/foundry-platform-python/docs/v2/Admin/Group.md

 }
 # GroupName | The name of the Group.
 name = "Data Source Admins"
-# List[OrganizationRid] | The RIDs of the Organizations whose members can see this group.
+# typing.List[core_models.OrganizationRid] | The RIDs of the Organizations whose members can see this group.
 At least one Organization RID must be listed.
 organizations = ["ri.multipass..organization.c30ee6ad-b5e4-4afe-a74f-fe4a289f2faa"]
-# Optional[str] | A description of the Group.
+# typing.Optional[str] | A description of the Group.
 description = "Create and modify data sources in the platform"